Book II — The Law of Lead

 External circumstances adjust TN — cover, range, target state, positioning.
 Full table in core-roll-modifiers.
 Key examples: Light Cover +2, Hard Cover +4, Flanking −2, Higher Ground −1, Far Range +2 (pistol), Point-Blank −2 (pistol/shotgun).

 TN floor: 5.
-TN ceiling: uncapped — but at TN 17+, raw dice cannot succeed (max sum of two d8s is 16).
+TN ceiling: uncapped — but at TN 17+, raw dice cannot succeed (the max sum of two d8s is 16).
 Roll Modifiers, Bleed Dice, or Specializations become mandatory.

 Step 3: Roll and Sum